Updated March 2026

 There are no IRS programs called the “tax elimination” or “zero tax program.”
 The IRS does offer a few different ways for qualifying taxpayers to settle their taxes for less than owed, but the agency uses much different terminology.

 The Fresh Start Initiative was an actual IRS initiative.
 It referred to a set of changes that the agency rolled out in 2011 to help struggling taxpayers.
-However, this has never been a program that taxpayers could apply to.
+However, this has never been a program to which taxpayers could apply.
 Despite that fact, tax relief firms still talk about a limited-time Fresh Start application and use similar verbiage to attract new clients.

 First-Time Penalty Abatement – How to Qualify